MARK YOUR CALENDARS.....................

-For more information, please contact Kim Kingston - email to: KimKingston@att.net.
+For more information, please contact Kim Kingston @ KimKingston@att.net.

 Vails Grove is a pay as you go league, no commitment needed except to let Patty Davis know how many spots they need.
 Very relaxed group and everyone pays their own way weekly.
 No pressure and we try to help each other improve our game and learn the rules.
 Anyone that wishes to be added to the league e-mail list should e-mail Patty.

-For more information, please contact the league coordinator Patty Davis.
-Her e-mail is email@example.com.
+For more information, please contact the league coordinator Patty Davis at firstname.lastname@example.org.

 Saturday Morning League 2019

 Here is information about our Saturday morning 9-hole league at Orange Hills Golf Club.
 We are happy to start our sixth year here at Orange Hills, and would be very pleased to have you join us.
 We are a league made up of women with diverse backgrounds and skills, both on and off the course, who are just a group of “Sisters with Swing” who love playing this wonderful game of golf.

 We are excited about the league and will work to make each week fun, friendly and interactive with varying formats throughout the season, however, if you have ideas or suggestions, we will be interested in hearing them.